When you are selecting a pump, it is crucial that you understand the fluid you are pumping.

 What is viscosity?

-Viscosity is a measure of a fluid’s resistance to flow – it describes the internal friction of a moving fluid.
+Viscosity is how thick or runny your product is.
 It must be considered when selecting a pump and determining the friction losses in a fluid process system.

 Viscosity is expressed in units of SSU (Seconds Saybolt Universal), cPs (Centipoise) or cSt (Centistokes) – and is represented in the following equation: